demisto/content/Packs/MicrosoftGraphIdentityandAccess/Integrations/MicrosoftGraphIdentityandAccess/README.md

-Use the Azure Active Directory Identity And Access integration to manage roles and members.
+Use the Azure Active Directory Identity and Access integration to manage roles and members.
 ## Configure Azure Active Directory Identity and Access on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.